Shicedregg/Balatro-Joker-Pack/README.md

 # Balatro-Joker-Pack

-This mod adds the following four Jokers to Balatro:
+This mod adds the following Jokers to Balatro:

 1. Good Fortune - provides you with an extra bountiful +77 Chips